model-checking/kani/rmc-docs/src/tutorial-first-steps.md

 Clicking through to the file will show fully-covered lines in green.
 Lines not covered by our proof harness will show in red.

 1. Try changing the assumption in the proof harness to `x < 2048`.
-Now the harness won't be testing all posssible cases.
+Now the harness won't be testing all possible cases.
 2. Rerun `rmc --visualize` on the file
 3. Look at the report: you'll see we no longer have 100% coverage of the function.